- Program Details

 Civil and Architectural Engineering and Construction Management Career Night

-Each year, the Department of Civil and Architectural Engineering and Construction Management (CAECM) hosts their annual Career Night which is planned specifically for the benefit of the students belonging to the department.
+Each year, the Civil and Architectural Engineering and Construction Management Department (CAECM) hosts their annual Career Night which is planned specifically for the benefit of the students belonging to the department.
 Companies who come can expect students eagerly looking for opportunities in the civil and architectural engineering and construction management fields.
 This event provides companies and students a more intimate setting than the large MSOE Career Fair at the beginning of the school year.

 Students in the Architectural Engineering Program have the opportunity to compete in several regional and national student competitions.
 MSOE has been one of the most successful programs in the country, and here are just some of the results: